-All documents created in connection with the above resolution process, including but not limited to any written complaint, the investigative draft reports, the Title IX Investigator's Report, the Title IX Decision-maker's Determination, the Determination Letter, the Sanctions Letter, the Notice of
+All documents created in connection with the above resolution process, including but not limited to any written complaint, the investigative draft reports, the final report, the Determination Letter, the Sanctions Letter, the Notice of Appeal, any response thereto, and/or the appeals decision will be kept confidential by the College.

-Appeal, any response thereto, and/or the appeals decision will be kept confidential by the College.
 They will be shared only with individuals with a "need-to-know" such information.
 To the extent any of these documents constitute "education records" under FERPA, they will be treated accordingly.
-All parties to CC's Title IX grievance process are expected to maintain the confidentiality of any documents they receive in connection with the process; this shall in no way limit the parties from discussing the allegations under investigation.
-A party who improperly disseminates any such documents, or otherwise discloses the contents of those documents to third parties, will be subject to disciplinary action.
+All parties to the College's complaint resolution process are expected to maintain the confidentiality of any documents they receive in connection with the process.
+A party who improperly disseminates any such documents, or otherwise discloses the contents of those documents to third-parties, will be subject to disciplinary action.